jorgeponto/a11y/a11y-statement.md

 **Usability tests w/ people w/ disabilities:**

-According to the DL n.º xx/xx these type of analyzes is recommended.
+According to the DL n.º xx/xx this type of analysis is recommended.

-Did you realize any kind of usability test?
+Did you do any kind of usability tests?
 - <mark>Yes/No</mark>

 <mark>If you made usability tests with people with disabilities, please list them below, trying to summarize the task description and the user target in the text of the link to the respective report.</mark>